Transportation · Small Fleet Trucking

 Frequently asked questions

-Coverage availability, pricing, terms, conditions, and eligibility depend on underwriting, carrier guidelines, state, operations, loss history, policy terms, and other risk-specific factors.
-Nothing on this site guarantees coverage, pricing, placement, or savings.
+Coverage availability, pricing, terms, conditions, limits, and eligibility depend on the insurer, state, details of the business, claims history, and policy terms.
+Nothing on this site guarantees coverage, pricing, approval, or savings.

 Examples are hypothetical and illustrative.
 They show how a coverage can respond, not a promise that any specific claim will be covered.
 Actual coverage depends on your policy’s terms, conditions, and exclusions.

 Blue Lagoon Insurance Services, LLC is an independent insurance agency licensed in California (0M74955), Nevada (3983946), Arizona (3003332484), Texas (2966873), and Florida (L120266).
-BLIS does not underwrite insurance; coverage and underwriting decisions are made by the insurance carrier.
+BLIS is not an insurance company; final decisions about coverage, terms, and pricing belong to the insurer.

 References to FMCSA requirements, DOT authority, MCS-90 endorsements, UCR registration, and other regulatory matters are general informational context only.
 Regulatory requirements vary by operation type, commodity, vehicle weight, and jurisdiction.
 Confirm your specific compliance obligations with a qualified transportation attorney or the relevant regulatory agency.
 BLIS is an insurance agency, not a regulatory compliance service.